Nozbe/NoOffice.org/_book/focus.md

 The new definition of a modern workspace is the "open floor" office.
 Where everyone sits next to each other.
 No walls.
 No barriers.
 No private space.
 Everyone's sitting together.

 Many managers and bosses love this concept.
-They say that the ideas are flowing like airwaves between people.
-Creativity is skyrocketing as everyone can at anytime talk to anyone and exchange ideas and have serendipitous conversations.
+They say that the ideas are flowing like airwaves between people and creativity is skyrocketing as everyone can so easily exchange ideas and have serendipitous conversations.

 The whole Silicon Valley is all in on such offices.
 Facebook has supposedly built the largest "open office" in the world with the help of a very fancy architect firm.
 Apple has built a spaceship office with lots of open floors.
 If Apple and Facebook and all of Silicon Valley is doing it, it must be great, right?

-The truth is that such offices are built to cater to the bosses' egos: "Look at my amazing, creative, office-worker factory!".
+The truth is that such offices are built to cater to the bosses' egos: *"Look at my amazing, creative, office-worker factory!".*

 Also, ask bosses at these companies why they have private offices and don't work on the open floor?

 > It's a typical "do as I say, don't do as I do" moment.
 "Open" office layout doesn't let people focus on their work but it lets their bosses see what's going on and do "management by looking around".

-Now ask anyone working in such an office.
+Now ask anyone how much they like working in such an office.
 People hate open offices.
 They struggle to find focus there.
 They can't concentrate.
 They can't get any meaningful work done.
-They bend over backwards to really make them work!
+They bend over backwards to really make this work!

 The bosses say it's all about "random chat", "collaboration", "serendipity", "casual exchange of ideas"... and that's great, but even if you do get a great idea like this, then when in the hell would you find the time and focus to write it up?
 To prepare it?
 To look at it from all angles in peace?
 To really dive in and analyze it?
 Well, not here...